pierre-rouleau/pel/README.rst

               in the same directory can be bundled.

-            With PEL it's possible to reduce this further by removing packages you do not need, without loosing their configuration:
+            With PEL it's possible to reduce this further by removing packages you do not need, without losing their configuration:

             - go to normal startup mode,
             - disable un-required packages by setting their corresponding